ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 For better confidentiality, this document aims to minimize information exposure.
-In particular, this document enables and recommends that first ANEs are constructed on demand, and second an ANE is only associated with properties that are requested by an ALTO client.
+In particular, this document enables and recommends that first ANEs are constructed on demand, and second an ANE is only associated with properties that are requested by an ALTO Client.
 A Path Vector response involved two ALTO Maps: the Cost Map that contains the Path Vector results and the up-to-date Unified Property Map that contains the properties requested for these ANEs.
 To enforce consistency and improve server scalability, this document uses the